-6.3 Configuring the Network/Net Services DNS Server
+5.3 Configuring the Network/Net Services DNS Server

-The DNS server should include the IP addresses of the DNS servers for Access subnet (if needed).
+The DNS server should include the IP addresses of the DNS servers for the SSP provider and Access subnet (if configured).
 To do so:

 - 1. In the SBC local management portal, navigate to Network/Net Services > DNS tab in the navigation tree under Administration. - 2.
-In the DNS server IP address under the Client area, enter the DNS server of the firewall network and click Add.
+In the DNS server IP address under the Client area, enter the DNS server of the firewall network and click Add. - Optionally, if your PSTN provider uses a specific DNS server, enter the DNS server's IP address in the DNS Server IP Address field and click Add.